andrew01144/OPA-tips/Running_MPI_Applications.md

 Next, you need to tell your MPI library which network to use by specifying the correct options in the ```mpirun``` command.
 Key words for network type are:
 - <b>Cornelis Networks Omni-Path</b>
-  - <b>PSM2</b>: This is the original and current interface for the Omni-Path HPC fabric.
+  - <b>PSM2</b>: This is the original interface which will continue to be supported on the current generation Omni-Path HPC fabric.
-  - <b>OFI/OPX</b>: Omni-Path Express (OPX) is a new interface which uses the Open Fabrics Interface (OFI) libfabric library from the OpenFabrics Alliance (OFA).
-It provides higher performance and more capabilities than PSM2 in an industry standard API.
+  - <b>OFI/OPX</b>: Omni-Path Express (OPX) is the new interface which uses the Open Fabrics Interface (OFI) libfabric library from the OpenFabrics Alliance (OFA).
+It is foundational to all future Omni-Path development, providing higher performance and more capabilities than PSM2 in an industry standard API.
-  OPX replaces PSM2.
-Most current usage of OPX is experimental.
 - <b>Nvidia/Mellanox Infiniband</b>
   - <b>OpenIB, Verbs</b>: These are the original, depricated interfaces for Nvidia/Mellanox Infiniband networks.
   - <b>UCX</b>: The current interface for Nvidia/Mellanox Infiniband networks.

-Examples of ```mpirun``` options for different MPIs and networks are shown below.
+Examples of the ```mpirun``` options for different MPIs and networks are shown below.

 Many applications have their own run scripts.
 You may need to trace the flow of these scripts in order find the point at which they execute the ```mpirun``` command, because it is here that the options need to be set.
 Some run scripts may simplify this by accepting options like ```-fabric PSM2``` to automatically generate the correct mpirun options.

 Be aware that some application documentation is written assuming an Nvidia Infiniband network.
 In these cases, you will need to *change* the recommended mpirun options.
-Terms like openib, verbs and ucx refer to InfiniBand and should not be used in an Omni-Path environment.
+Terms like openib, verbs and ucx refer to Infiniband and should not be used in an Omni-Path environment.

 Lastly, you may need to provide additional tuning options to make you application perform at its best.
 This will mainly be MPI options (like pinning ranks to cores), but sometimes network options (like message sizes, etc).

-## Command line options for Omni-Path networks.
+## Command line options for Omni-Path networks

 ### Omni-Path/PSM2/OpenMPI